• Skip to primary navigation

 two overhead photos showing How to Make Lactation Cookies

-Use a 1 ½ to 2 TBS cookie scoop to measure out portions of dough, roll them into balls and place them evenly spaced out onto the prepared baking sheets.
+Use a 1 ½ to 2 Tablespoon cookie scoop to measure out portions of dough, roll them into balls and place them evenly spaced out onto the prepared baking sheets.
 Repeat until all the dough is used.

 two overhead photos showing How to Make Lactation Cookies